Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Bugs Encoutered & Fixed
 1. Minor issue causing some sections to stack, so I added a container around the landing page and applied 100vh/ 100vw to prevent the stacking.
 2. Minor bug where the location details didn't hide after being displayed.
 I added this ID into the navHideSections & homeHideSections to add the class of hide.
+3. When creating my displayDetails function, i was receiving the error, “$.getJSON is not a function”.
+This was because I was using a jquery 'slim' CDN which does not contain the getJSON method.
+Therefore I changed this to receive a CDN that did contain this method.
+4. When creating my initMap function, I was receiving the error 'google is not defined'.
+I found a solution on stackoverflow, that suggested to remove the async defer script tags.
+When I did this, it resolved the error.
-3. I had an issue when I was looking at a location, then navigating back to look at another location, the map would keep adding markers to the map.
+5. I had an issue when I was looking at a location, then navigating back to look at another location, the map would keep adding markers to the map.
 I created (with guidance from the developers.google.com) the DeleteMarkers function to clear the map each time the DisplayDetails function was called.

 ## Deployment